2000 Benalla state by-election: Candidates

-Denise Allen and Zuvele Leschen, Labor's candidates for Benalla at the 1999 and 1996 state elections respectively, were the two registered candidates for Labor preselection at the by-election, which took place on 7 February.
-Meanwhile, Nationals preselection was between Bill Sykes of Benalla and Debra Netherway, a Locksley olive farmer.
-It was held on March 4, and Sykes was successful.
+Denise Allen and Zuvele Leschen, Labor's candidates for Benalla at the 1999 and 1996 state elections respectively, were the two registered candidates for Labor preselection at the by-election.

 The Liberal Party chose not to stand a candidate in the by-election, in a decision supported by party leader Denis Napthine.
 Ian Carson, president of the Victorian Liberal Party, stated that the decision was made following talks with the Victorian Nationals.
 Bill Dobson, the president of the Liberal Party's Benalla branch, stated that a Liberal candidate would maximise the conservative vote.

 The Greens candidate was announced as Janet Mackenzie on 25 April.
 The Reform Party solicited applications for preselection in local newspapers.